cetusa700/Cesar-cryptoanalyzer/README.md

-# Cesar Cryptoanalizer
+# Cesar Cryptoanalyzer
 The first workable version of the cryptoanalizer -
-there is only the necessary minimum in it so far, without Statistical method and user interface.
+there is only the necessary minimum in it so far without frequensy analysis method and user interface.
 It contains Cesar encryptor, Cesar decoder and BruteForce decoder.